QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ![](screenshot/env_config2.png)

-* Registry mirrors The mirror address for Docker hub registry, the default value is official docker hub mirror address for China.
+* **Registry mirrors:** The mirror address for Docker hub registry, the default value is official docker hub mirror address for China.
-* Insecure registries Kubernetes App supports private docker registry.
+* **Insecure registries:** The Kubernetes cluster supports private docker registry.
 To help end users using their own internal registry, QingCloud also provide [harbor App](https://appcenter.qingcloud.com/apps/app-2mhyb1ui), which could be deployed easily.
 Specify corresponding IP address if the private registry doesn't support https or doesn't use 80 port(the format is ip:port).
-* Kubernetes cluster needs to pull necessary images customized by QingCloud from dockerhub.qingcloud.com, so end user needs to input user name and password of docherhub.qingcloud.com.
-Kubernetes App already binds guest account to pull images on public repositories from dockerhub.qingcloud.com.
-Please submit help ticket if you need to create and use your own repository.
+* **Dockerhub Username & Password:** The Kubernetes cluster needs to pull necessary images customized by QingCloud from dockerhub.qingcloud.com, so end user needs to input user name and password of docherhub.qingcloud.com.
+The cluster already binds guest account to pull images on public repositories from dockerhub.qingcloud.com.
+Please go to QingCloud console, `Container Platform -> Docker Hub` to create your own repository.
-* Set the log level of Kubernetes cluster, manage log through Kibana console.
+* **Kubernetes log level:** Set the log level of Kubernetes cluster.
+You can view log through Kibana console.
-* Specify fluentd server address if end user want to use his own log server.
+* **Fluent forward server:** Specify fluentd server address if end user wants to use her/his own log server.

 After deploying Kubernetes cluster, end user may check every node's status in the detailed page of the cluster.
 'Healthy' under 'Service status' means this node starts successfully.
 Cluster's status will become to 'Active' after every node becomes healthy, which means end user can use Kubernetes services now.